kennethdean2010/tutorials/HOW-TO-self-service-macOS-upgrades/README.md

 ```

-Upload both scripts and the package to your JAMF distribution point now.
+Upload both of these scripts and the `Install macOS Sierra.pkg` package to your JAMF distribution point.

 ##Static Computer Group